Cap Tourmente National Wildlife Area

-The Cap Tourmente National Wildlife Area is a National Wildlife Area (NWA) located on the north shore of the Saint Lawrence River in the National Provincial Capital Region of Quebec, established on 28 April 1978.
+The Cap Tourmente National Wildlife Area is a National Wildlife Area (NWA) located on the north shore of the Saint Lawrence River in the National Provincial Capital Region of Quebec, Canada, established on 28 April 1978.
 It is one of the critical habitats for the greater snow goose during migration.
 Flocks of tens of thousands of these birds stop over to feed on the bullrushes in the spring and fall.
 The tidal marsh was recognized as a wetland of international significance per the Ramsar Convention in 1981, the first North American site to receive that distinction.

 Location

 Cap Tourmente is 50 km from Quebec City, and sits on the St. Lawrence River.
 The park is part of Saint-Joachim municipality.
 The location of the park sits at an intersection of Appalachian Mountains, Canadian Shield, the St. Lawrence Lowlands.
 Because of this, the park has a wide range of mountain views, marshlands, and plains, leading to diverse habitats and a diversity of plant and animal species.
 The marshlands of the park serve as many birds' migratory stopovers and breeding areas, which contributes to its importance as a protected area.
 The area is located at 47°03.860' N 70°47.774' W.